DTEI Graduate Scholars

 Graduate student applicants:

-- Must be a continuing graduate student (Master’s or Ph.D.) who will have completed at least three quarters of successful graduate coursework at UCI by the end of Spring Quarter 2023.
+- Must be a continuing graduate student (Master’s or Ph.D.) who will have completed at least three quarters of successful graduate coursework at UCI by the end of Spring Quarter 2025.

-- Must have teaching experience either as a TA or instructor.
+- Must have teaching experience, either as a TA or instructor.

 - Are preferred to have experience collaborating with faculty on courses or teaching-related projects, pedagogical training through DTEI and/or discipline-specific teaching programs, and expertise with Canvas.

-Part of the application will ask the graduate students applicant whether they have coordinated with a faculty member that they would like to work with, and if they have, to list that faculty member or members.
+Part of the application will ask the graduate student applicant whether they have coordinated with a faculty member that they would like to work with, and if they have, to list that faculty member or members.
 All interested faculty mentors need to complete an application as well (see information below).
 Priority will be given to graduate student/faculty applications coordinated prior to applying, although prior coordination is not required to apply individually.
-Some graduate students will be selected to work directly with DTEI to support interdisciplinary instructors.
+Some graduate students may be selected to work directly with DTEI to support interdisciplinary instructors.

 Faculty applicants: